Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 • Towels

-The cold water should be about 50-59°F (10-15°C) which is below room temperature, and the hot water should be 95-113°F (35-45°C).
-Use your thermometer to test the temperatures so that the water isn’t too cold and to avoid any burn injuries.
+The cold water should be 50-59°F (10-15°C) which is below room temperature, and the hot water should be 95-113°F (35-45°C).
+Use your thermometer to test the temperatures so the water isn’t too cold and to avoid any burn injuries.

 After your water tubs are ready, do the following: